We love a good pork steak here, the beautiful crispy brown sear, and the tender, juicy meat on the inside, cooked to perfection.

 The more sugars in the bbq sauce, the more caramelized the crust will become.
 This was made without sugar (intentionally), so it was more just basted in the bbq sauce.

-What I did learn was another way to enjoy delicious pork steaks.
+Oh well, I did learn one thing, and that was there is more than one way to enjoy delicious pork steaks.

 And unlike the steaks, pork chops should not be cooked past 145° at the risk of the meat drying out.